We are one of the only graduate schools in Wisconsin to offer an approved Department of Public Instruction (DPI) school

 - Individuals without significant experience with children and youth will be required to take an additional field placement in an agency whose primary mission is to serve children and youth.

 - Note: Instructions for submitting applications for a school social work field placement can be found here.
 The deadline is February 15 for a fall semester school practicum, and September 15 for a spring semester school practicum.
 We cannot guarantee a field placement for late applications.

 - The Wisconsin Department of Public Instruction requires that individuals who have been practicing as a school social worker in another state must obtain a School Social Work License in Wisconsin to meet the state requirements for this position.
-To discuss the specific requirements that you will need to complete, contact Tim Schwaller.
+Wisconsin offers reciprocity for licenses from another state.

 Note: UWM’s program meets the state licensing requirements, as delineated in PI 34.
 For additional information about the licensing requirements for Wisconsin school social workers, visit the Wisconsin Department of Public Instruction website.